Edith Forne

-In 1120, Henry caused Edith to marry Robert D'Oyly the younger, second son of Nigel D'Oyly.
+In 1120, Henry married Edith to Robert D'Oyly the younger, second son of Nigel D'Oyly.
 As a marriage portion, she was granted the Manor of Cleydon, Buckinghamshire.
 Robert and Edith had at least two children: Henry, buried at Osney in 1163, and Gilbert.

-In 1129, Edith persuaded her husband to build the Church of St Mary, in the Isle of Osney, near Oxford Castle, for the use of Augustine Canons: this was to become Osney Abbey.
+In 1129, Edith persuaded her husband to build a church, in the Isle of Osney, near Oxford Castle, for the use of Augustine Canons: this became Osney Abbey.
 She told him that she had dreamt of the chattering of magpies, interpreted by a chaplain as souls in Purgatory who needed a church founding to expiate their sins.

-Edith was buried in Osney Abbey, in a religious habit, as John Leland describes upon seeing her tomb as it was on the eve of the Dissolution: ‘Ther lyeth an image of Edith, of stone, in th' abbite of a vowess, holding a hart in her right hand, on the north side of the high altaire’.
+Edith was buried in Osney Abbey, in a religious habit, as John Leland describes upon seeing her tomb as it was on the eve of the Dissolution: "Ther lyeth an image of Edith, of stone, in th' abbite of a vowess, holding a hart in her right hand, on the north side of the high altaire".
 The legendary dream of magpies was painted near the tomb.